 20% of course mark.
-Due in D2L dropbox, Wednesday September 15, 12:00 midnight.
+Due in D2L dropbox, Wednesday September 15.

 Each student will prepare a statement of the current state of your emerging professional identity as a social worker.
 This assignment emphasizes clarity, conciseness and precision (be sure to consult the rubric located on D2L).